 Though kids are starting with the same silhouette they will no doubt come up with unique solutions to fill their space.
 Supply pencils, markers, colored pencils, whatever floats your boat!
 Another quick and easy option is this painting with marker technique.

-Upon confirming your subscription you’ll get a subscriber only password to my Free Resource Library.
+Subscribe below.!
+You’ll get my newest free printable resources and fun projects delivered to your inbox once a week!
+Upon confirming your subscription you’ll get also subscriber only password to my Free Resource Library.
 This foreground, middleground, background PDF as well as dozens of other free art and educational printables are there in easy to print PDF form!
+The thumbnail for this printbale can be found under the heading “Art Tutorials and Printable Prompts.”
+Click that thumbnail and the PDF will pop right up.